 Passages Alaska clinicians are Masters level and above Behavioral Health Practitioners that have had their own personal wilderness based epiphanies.
 They are clinicians that have practiced both indoors and outdoors and are able to meld behavioral health best practices with a dynamic outdoor environment.

-One of the more enjoyable activities we have on Prince of Wales Island is fishing.
-Both fresh water and salt-water fishing provide not only recreation but also make a major contribution to the diet of Island residents.
-For many people, fish is the traditional and primary source of protein in their diets.
-With changing times and social situations, many seniors are unable to fish and often do not have enough for their needs.
 Many people consider fishing to be therapy in it's purest form.
 Others take it less seriously but the lessons one can learn from the act of enticing a fish to take bait or a lure easily translate to valuable life lessons.
-There is undeniable that comes form providing some of our own sustenance needs and then sharing our catch with others.
+There is deep satisfaction that comes form providing some of our own sustenance needs and then sharing our catch with others.
+Some of the lessons are more basic; Even a fish would stay out of trouble if it would keep it's mouth shut.

 Passages Alaska staff and students travel to and camp on beaches both as primary destinations and en route to other places.
 Even on the most pristine beaches there is accumulated and scattered plastic debris.
 No matter a person’s perspective, finding garbage in an otherwise unspoiled place is a disagreeable experience.
 In addition to the reduced quality of a person’s experience, plastic debris poses a threat to marine life.
 We do our part to improve the experience for others and help the environment by gathering and disposing of garbage that has accumulated in these wild and wonderful places.
 The flip side of this activity is that there is something undeniably therapeutic about simply being on the water’s edge in one of the world’s most dynamic and beautiful settings.
 The constantly rising and falling tide, the waves, weather, and wildlife naturally facilitate an active mindfulness practice which is key to our therapeutic approach.
 At Passages Alaska we make every effort to maximize the therapeutic benefits of blue space.